 § 6.2-1954.
 Suspension or revocation of license.
+1315

-- A. The Commission may suspend or revoke a license or order a licensee to revoke the designation of an authorized delegate if: - 1.
-The licensee violates the provisions of this article or a rule adopted or an order issued under this article; - 2.
+- A. The Commission may suspend or revoke a license issued under this article if: - 1.
+The licensee violates any provisions of this article or a regulation adopted or an order issued under this article: - 2.
 The licensee does not cooperate with an examination or investigation by the Commission; - 3.
-The licensee engages in fraud, intentional misrepresentation, or gross negligence; - 4.
-An authorized delegate is convicted of a violation of a state or federal anti-money laundering statute or violates a rule adopted or an order issued under this article as a result of the licensee's willful misconduct or willful blindness; - 5.
-The competence, experience, character, or general fitness of the licensee, authorized delegate, person in control of a licensee, key individual, or responsible person of the authorized delegate indicates that it is not in the public interest to permit the person to provide money transmission; - 6.
-The licensee engages in an unsafe or unsound practice; - 7.
-The licensee is insolvent, suspends payment of its obligations, or makes a general assignment for the

-1286 benefit of its creditors; or

-- 8. The licensee does not remove an authorized delegate after the Commission issues and serves upon the licensee a final order including a finding that the authorized delegate has violated this article. - 1289 B. The Commission may issue an order suspending or revoking the designation of an authorized delegate 1290 if the Commission finds that: 1291 - 1.
-The authorized delegate violated this article or a rule adopted or an order issued under this article; - 2.
+The licensee has engaged or is engaging in fraud, intentional misrepresentation, or gross negligence; - 4.
+An authorized delegate is convicted of a violation of a state or federal anti-money laundering statute or violates a regulation adopted or an order issued under this article as a result of the licensee's willful misconduct or willful blindness; - 5.
+The competence, experience, character, or general fitness of the licensee, authorized delegate, person in control of a licensee, key individual, or responsible person of the authorized delegate indicates that it is not in the public interest to permit the person to engage in money transmission; - 6.
+The licensee has engaged or is engaging in an unsafe or unsound practice; - 7.
+The licensee is insolvent, suspends payment of its obligations, or makes a general assignment for the benefit of its creditors; or - 8.
+The licensee does not remove an authorized delegate after the Commission issues and serves upon the licensee a final order including a finding that the authorized delegate has violated this article. - B. The Commission may issue an order suspending or revoking the designation of an authorized delegate if the Commission finds that: - 1.
+The authorized delegate violated this article or a regulation adopted or an order issued under this 1334 1335 - 2.
 The authorized delegate did not cooperate with an examination or investigation by the Commission; - 3.
 The authorized delegate engaged in fraud, intentional misrepresentation, or gross negligence; - 4.
 The authorized delegate has been convicted of a violation of a state or federal anti-money laundering statute; - 5.
-The competence, experience, character, or general fitness of the authorized delegate or a person in control of the authorized delegate indicates that it is not in the public interest to permit the authorized delegate to provide money transmission; or - 6.
-The authorized delegate is engaging in an unsafe or unsound practice. - C. In determining whether a licensee or authorized delegate is engaging in an unsafe or unsound practice, the Commission may consider the size and condition of the licensee's money transmission, the magnitude of the loss, the gravity of the violation of this article, and the previous conduct of the person involved.
+The competence, experience, character, or general fitness of the authorized delegate or a person in control of the authorized delegate indicates that it is not in the public interest to permit the authorized delegate to engage in money transmission; or - 6.
+The authorized delegate is engaging in an unsafe or unsound practice. - 1344 C. In determining whether a licensee or authorized delegate is engaging in an unsafe or unsound practice, the Commission may consider the size and condition of the licensee's money transmission, the magnitude of any loss, the gravity of the violation of this article, and the previous conduct of the person involved.